2 Days in Bangkok hero image

 Where to Stay in Bangkok

-If you only have 2 days in Bangkok, it’s crucial to stay at a convenient location, so you don’t waste too much time on getting around.
-It is a huge, spread out city.
-Make sure you do your research beforehand so you don’t end up on the outskirts.
+If you only have 2 days in Bangkok, it’s crucial to stay in a convenient location to avoid wasting time on transportation.
+The Thai capital is a vast, spread-out city.
+Make sure to do your research beforehand to avoid staying too far from the centre.

-We stayed at the Rembrandt Sukhumvit hotel which is just a short walk away from the ASOK BTS station and Terminal 21 shopping centre.
-We spent most of our time exploring Bangkok, so didn’t get a chance to use all the amenities, like the swimming pool.
-However, we did enjoy the hotel’s rooftop bar on one of the evenings.
+We stayed at the Rembrandt Sukhumvit hotel, conveniently located just a short walk from the ASOK BTS station and Terminal 21 shopping center.
+Although we spent most of our time exploring Bangkok and didn’t use many hotel amenities like the swimming pool, we enjoyed the hotel’s rooftop bar one evening.

 Final Thoughts